Southampton-RSG/2021-11-1-socobio-crs/novice/shell/05-script.md

 you don't have to puzzle it out --- the comment at the top tells you what it does.
 A line or two of documentation like this make it much easier for other people (including your future self) to re-use your work.
-The only caveat is that each time you modify the script, you should check that the comment is still accurate: an explanation that sends the reader in the wrong direction is worse than none at all.
+The only caveat is that each time you modify the script, you should check that its comments are still accurate: an explanation that sends the reader in the wrong direction is worse than none at all.

-Second,
+## What did I type to get that to work?

+Here's something that can be useful as an aid to memory.
-suppose we have just run a series of commands that did something useful --- for example, that created a graph we'd like to use in a paper.
+Suppose we have just run a series of commands that did something useful --- for example, that created a graph we'd like to use in a paper.
 We'd like to be able to re-create the graph later if we need to, so we want to save the commands in a file.